ambitioninc/gagrab/README.rst

 gagrab
 ===============

-The official Google Analytics API is quite powerfull, and extensive.
-Sometimes though, you just want to grab some data and have it returned in a clean format.
+The official Google Analytics API is very powerfull and extensive.
+Sometimes, though, you just want to grab some data and have it returned in a clean format.

 .. code-block:: python